-This should be done as soon as possible and well in advance of the first day of classes.
+Sending your deposit should be done as soon as possible and well in advance of the first day of classes.
 This will ensure that your DalOnline account and NetID can be activated.
 For more information on how to pay your deposit, please visit the Payments Guide on the King's website.
 Instructions on how to activate your NetID and password can be found on page 21 of this guide.

 We want to make sure you are well equipped for course registration day.
-This year, registration opens on Saturday, June 08 at 12 noon ADT.